navaneetha-gk/game_marble-solitaire/README.md

 THIS IS A GAME OF MARBLE SOLITAIRE built from scratch as a part of a school project.
 The user's name and age is saved in a sql database, and the user gains points based on the number of marbles left on the board, lesser the marbles, more the points, and the points are also stored in the database.
+The Tkinter, (PIL) Python Imaging Library, Python-MySQL connector module are used in this code.